 - Talk to her and her partner about what actually happens if the uterus ruptures.
 They may be imagining all kinds of horrific scenes such as the baby bursting out of an exploding abdomen.

 - If she is worried about ‘failure’ reassure her that she doesn’t need to tell anyone she is planning a VBAC.
 She can say she’s not sure and will decide in labour.
-Some mothers planning a homebirth after c-section book into the hospital and pretend they are planning a hospital birth.
-Then, if they transfer in they don’t have to deal with the ‘failed home VBAC’ situation.
-She needs to do whatever takes the pressure off even if that’s lying.

 - If she is planning to birth in hospital she needs to know what the hospital policies are and decide what she will or won’t go along with.
 This means talking about the risks of the usual interventions such as CTG monitoring.
 A very clear birth statement can help the staff to support her wishes.
+It might be helpful to find out the VBAC rates at the hospital to gain some idea about how supportive they are likely to be during labour.

 - Encourage her to talk to other women about their experiences of VBAC, read positive birth stories and watch beautiful VBAC birth movies.